-1 Module Name

-Information Technology in Industrial Automation
+Industry 4.0/IIoT and the Digital Factory

-1.1 Module Identifier
+Module Identifier

 MA05

-1.2 Module Type
+Module Type

 Mandatory

-1.3 Course Names
+Course Names

-Information Technology in Industrial Automation - Lecture

-Information Technology in Industrial Automation - Lab
+Industry 4.0/IIoT and the Digital Factory - Lecture Industry 4.0/IIoT and the Digital Factory - Lab

-1.4 Semester
+Semester

 1 or 2 (summer term)

-4 - Madula Despansible and Instructor

-1.5 Module Responsible and Instructor
+Module Responsible and Instructor

 Prof. Dr. Simons

-1.6 Additional Instructors
+Additional Instructors

-1.7 Study Program
+Study Program

 Master / Major Automation

-1.8 Teaching Language
+Teaching Language

 English

-2 Module Content
+Module Content

-Content of course "Information Technology in Industrial Automation":

-Participants will be exposed to and gain working experience to design, implement, verify and validate safe systems in industrial automation.
-The course will cover

-- Goals and Key technologies for modern production

-- Basics of Industrie 4.0, IoT and Digital transformation, Structures of modern production

-- Product identification systems

-- Data acquisition and exchange, e.g. OPC UA

-- Product lifecycle management and product data management (PLM / PDM)

-- Simulation systems (HIL/SIL, virtual commissioning, material flow and energy consumption simulation)

-- Remote control

-- Security and safety in industrial automation

-- Manufacturing execution systems (MES)

-- Enterprise resource planning systems (ERP) - Assistance systems, e.g. using mixed reality
+Content of course "Industry 4.0/IIoT and the Digital Factory": Participants will be exposed to and gain working experience to design, implement, verify and validate safe systems in industrial automation.
+The course will cover - Goals and Key technologies for modern production - Basics of Industrie 4.0, IoT and Digital transformation, Structures of modern production - Product identification systems - Data acquisition and exchange, e.g. OPC UA - Product lifecycle management and product data management (PLM / PDM) - Simulation systems (HIL/SIL, virtual commissioning, material flow and energy consumption simulation) - Remote control - Security and safety in industrial automation - Manufacturing execution systems (MES) - Enterprise resource planning systems (ERP)

-- Moololance systems, e.g. using mixed i cally

 - Cloud computing including e.g. IoT hubs, cloud services

 3 Learning Outcome / Competencies

 to understand:

 - the goals and key technologies of the digital transformation

 - the structure of modern production

 - the possibilities, the advantages and the challenges of digitalized production

 - the basics of security for digitalized companies

 - the basics of MES, ERP, PLM/PDM, Assistance systems and cloud computing

 to apply:

-implementing appropriate product identification systems
+- implementing appropriate product identification systems

 - using simulation systems for virtual commissioning

 - developing ideas for new business processes of digitalized production companies

 to transfer:

 Students shall be able to play a significant role in the digital transformation of companies, by being able

-- to give impulses and develop scenarios for the digitalization of production companies

-- to choose appropriate information technologies, to judge about the advantages and challenges of these
+to give impulses and develop scenarios for the digitalization of production companies to choose appropriate information technologies, to judge about the advantages and challenges of these

 technologies and

 - to implement the communication between the information technology and the control system.

 4 Course Organization and Structure

 lecture (V) / laboratory (L)

 5 Credits and Workload

 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.

 3 SWS V and 0,5 (1) SWS L

+,

 6 Examination Modalities

 Examination Prerequisites:

 In order to participate in the module exam, it is required to successfully finish the lab part of the module.
+Su

-Successful fulfillment of prerequisites are measured by:
+cessful fulfillment of prerequisites are measured by:

 Attending Lab

 • Lab Progress

 Examination Type: Written exam covering the complete content of the module at the end of the semester.
 A

 make-up exam will be offered during the following semester.

+make-up exam witt be oner eu during the fottowing semester.

 Examination Duration: 90 minutes.

 7 Necessary Prerequisites

-Ners
+-

 None

-8 Recommended Prerequisites
+Recommended Prerequisites

-Nana
+8

+8

-None
+8 None

+8 9
-9 Duration and Frequency of Course

-This module takes one semester and is offered once a year (see appendix 1 BBPO).
+None Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).